 Now we shift emphasis from exporting content to other apps to registering our own app to receive and process shares from other apps.
 There are two basic steps in setting up the class MyLittleBrowser to handle implicit HTTP requests from other applications.

-<activity android:name=".MyLittleBrowser" android:label="@string/little_browser_name" > <intent-filter> <action android:name="android.intent.action.VIEW" /> <category android:name="android.intent.category.DEFAULT" /> <data android:scheme="http" /> </intent-filter> </activity>
+in which the tag marked in red declares that the class MyLittleBrowser can handle HTTP data.<activity android:name=".MyLittleBrowser" android:label="@string/little_browser_name" > <intent-filter> <action android:name="android.intent.action.VIEW" /> <category android:name="android.intent.category.DEFAULT" /> <data android:scheme="http" /> </intent-filter> </activity>

 MyLittleBrowser has been constructed to receive and process HTML shares from other apps.
 But as an illustration we have also built into it the capability to share itself.
 In particular, by clicking its sharing menu in the task bar it can share as text the title and URL of the webpage loaded by MyLittleBrowser, as illustrated in the following share of a MyLittleBrowser webpage to Google Translate